 Let me encourage your heart today with my story.
 When I was a teenager, I thought I had my life all figured out- I’d graduate college at 22, get married by 25 years old, and then have some kids and start real life!

-God knows I desire to get married and have children in the future, but I also believe God knows that in my 20’s I was not ready for that at all.
+God knew that in my 20’s I was not ready for marriage.
 As I look back, it makes more sense to me now.
 My 20’s was a time where I focused on getting my education, and also focused on knowing who I really was.
 I found out what my talents and gifts were and I was able to learn how to do ministry.
 It was a time where I failed a lot in personal relationships, but was able to make many life long friendships, and was able to get closer to my family members as well.
 I also went on mission trips and got my first full time teaching job.

 Every time I tried to date someone, it didn’t work out.
 Every time I tried to force a relationship, I just ended up hurt.
 Many times I knew I should avoid certain men, but I didn’t listen to God’s warnings because the voice in my head,“You cannot be alone, you shouldn’t be alone,” was louder than anything else.
 Eventually my plans came to ashes and time and time again I found myself on my knees begging God’s forgiveness.
 I always found Him right there with me ready to pick up my pieces and heal me, telling me , “I still love you, Lori, I love you so much, I love you so much..”